The Case For the Scorecard

-Earlier, in Part I was discussed the the shortcomings of the current surgeon scorecards available to patients.
+Earlier, in Part I, we discussed the shortcomings of the current surgeon scorecards available to patients.
 Even with said shortcomings, the effort is still understood as a “well-intended” initiative in the new health care landscape.

 “Without a doubt, this data is incomplete.
 ProPublica and others could only analyze the existing public data, which, at this point, is the CMS billing data.
 It does however provide a huge sample size (more than 2 million records were reviewed) and is an excellent starting point.”
 Read more at- Who’s Afraid of the Surgeon Scorecard?

-AAOS Editor Eeric Truumees recent article in the September Journal addresses the scorecard specific to orthopedic surgeons, “Maybe our discomfort with the ProPublica Surgeon Scorecard comes from the fact that we were not involved in its methodology and we understand the limitations of its data source.
-But its publication should stimulate us to move our own reporting and safety mechanisms into high gear.”
-Read more at- Surgeons Get Graded: Your Report Card Is Online
+AAOS Editor Eeric Truumees recent article in the September 2015 Journal addresses the scorecard specific to orthopedic surgeons, “Maybe our discomfort with the ProPublica Surgeon Scorecard comes from the fact that we were not involved in its methodology and we understand the limitations of its data source.
+But its publication should stimulate us to move our own reporting and safety mechanisms into high gear.” – Surgeons Get Graded: Your Report Card Is Online